 “What about John?” you ask.
 That’s the cruel part.
 Many banks are far more likely to restructure the payment terms to help him out of the situation because they could then legitimately keep it on the books as a “good” loan.
 They might offer a balloon payment at the end of the mortgage to lower present payments.
 They might permit two years of interest-only payments.
-Within the regulatory requirements, the sky is the limit and it really depends upon how desperately the bank wants to avoid hits to its profit margins.
+Within the regulatory requirements, the sky is the limit, and it really depends on how desperately the bank wants to avoid hits to its profit margins.

 How a Homeowner Can Protect Himself or Herself from This Situation?

 The bank is not so much concerned with the amount of money you owe them, just that you continue to make payments on time, without delay, so their numbers look great.